hypo69/hypo/docs/gemini/out/en/doc/src/suppliers/amazon/scenario.md

 ## Overview

 This module defines the scenario for collecting product data from Amazon category pages.
 It outlines the steps for retrieving a list of categories, products within those categories, and ultimately processing individual product pages.
 The module leverages a web driver (`driver`) and locators (`locators`) for interacting with the Amazon website.
 Critical functionalities include `get_list_products_in_category` for extracting product URLs from category pages and supporting asynchronous processing.
-The module also demonstrates handling potential errors and logging informative messages.
+The module also demonStartes handling potential errors and logging informative messages.

 ## Functions